 The End of Treatment

-For starters, be assured that your oncology team is always there if concerns arise.
-Protocols for follow-up care have been developed to follow each person in the best way.
-This plan varies for every type of cancer and may involve periodic blood work, radiology scans and tests, and physical exams.
-You may only see the oncology team once or twice a year, but they are always a phone call away.
+Be assured that your oncology team is always there if concerns arise.
+Recommendations and plans for follow-up care are developed to follow each person in the best way.
+This plan varies for every type of cancer and treatment you have.
+Follow-up care may involve periodic blood work, radiology scans and tests, and physical exams.

-Cancer survivors face daunting tasks: finding meaning in illness, restoring a sense of identity and purpose, and coping with uncertainty.
-How one begins to meet these challenges is unique to each survivor.
-For some, recovery from the trauma of cancer and its treatment can be made more difficult by the late medical complications of treatment, which can affect quality of life.
+You may be thinking about finding meaning in illness, restoring a sense of identity and purpose, and coping with uncertainty.
+How you address these challenges is totally up to you.
+For some, recovery from the trauma of cancer and its treatment can be made more difficult by the late medical complications of treatment, which can affect the quality of life.
 Remind yourself of the strength you demonstrated in having met the challenges of cancer treatment.
 Setting new goals and turning to spirituality are possible strategies for coping.
 Using artistic expressions such as painting and writing can be helpful tools to work through your emotions.
 When emotions become too overwhelming, it may be helpful to seek a referral to a mental health professional.
 Signs of persistent depression and anxiety include interference with sleep and daytime function, hopelessness, and suicidal thinking and are indicators that professional help is needed.
 Ask your care team to recommend a psychological professional (counselor, therapist, social worker) with experience working with people with cancer.
-If you are thinking about hurting yourself or having suicidal thoughts call the National Suicide Prevention Hotline at 1-800-273-8255 or 911.
+If you are thinking about hurting yourself or having suicidal thoughts call the National Suicide Prevention Hotline at 1-800-273-8255 or 988.

 Resources for Practical Support

 There are many resources to help survivors, but it can take some homework to find what you need.
-In dealing with employment, disability and insurance issues, you should learn about your rights and your employer's responsibilities under the law.
-OncoLink's section on financial and insurance issues or our educational tip sheets may be helpful.
+In dealing with employment, disability, and insurance issues, you should learn about your rights and your employer's responsibilities under the law.
+OncoLink's section on financial and insurance issues may be helpful.
 The Patient Advocate Foundation and the AmericanCancer Society websites have financial and insurance information for survivors.
 The Cancer Legal Resource Center and Triage Cancer provide information on cancer-related legal issues, including insurance coverage, employment and time off, and healthcare and government benefits.
 Cancer and Careers is a resource for all things employment-related, from time of diagnosis well into survivorship.

 All of this can be a bit overwhelming, but the fact that there are over 17 million cancer survivors in the United States today is a testament to the fact that you can do this!
 Take it one day at a time, and seek the support you need to live and love your "new normal" life.